Skip to content

 There are three main Austrian operators, each with their own network.
 In addition, there are a growing number of MVNOs (mobile virtual network operators) that use these three main networks.
 Therefore, it pays to look around to see what’s out there.
 It’s also a good idea to think about any other services you might need, such as home internet and TV, to see if you can receive any discounts.

 In terms of subscribers, A1 Telekom has the biggest market share of Austrian mobile operators.
-The successor to the former state-owned telecoms operator, PTV, has over 35% of the market.
+The successor to the former state-owned telecoms operator, PTV, has over 35% of the marketover 35% of the market ().
 This is followed by Magenta Telekom (32%) and 3 (24%).
-Beyond these three, there are a growing number of MVNOs to choose from, but these don’t typically offer as much coverage in rural areas.
-In towns and cities, however, they often have equal coverage for cheaper prices.
+Beyond these three providers, there are a growing number of MVNOs to choose from, but these don’t typically offer as much coverage in rural areas.
+In towns and cities, however, they often provide the same coverage for lower prices.

-The list of mobile communications providers in Austria shows all mobile communications providers (also: mobile communications discounters, so-called resellers) based on the Austrian mobile communications market, brands of mobile virtual network enablers (MVNOs) and discount brands of the network operators A1 Telekom Austria, Hutchison Drei Austria and Magenta Telekom in Austria.
+The list of mobile communications providers in Austria shows all mobile communications providers (including discounters and resellers) based in the Austrian mobile communications market, brands of mobile virtual network enablers (MVNOs) and discount brands belonging to the network operators A1 Telekom Austria, Hutchison Drei Austria and Magenta Telekom in Austria.

-Signing up for an Austrian mobile plan is relatively straightforward for expats.
+Signing up for an Austrian mobile phone contract is relatively straightforward for expats.
 You can either do it online or by visiting the local retail outlet of your preferred operator.
 You’ll find the three main operators have stores in most Austrian towns and cities.
 However, you’ll likely need to sign up for an MNVO operator online.
 If you visit a store, bear in mind that shop assistants may not speak English.
-Therefore, you might need to brush up on your German.
+Therefore, you might need to brush up on your Germanbrush up on your German ().

 To sign up for a mobile contract, you’ll need the following: